nik1106/MNA-MAT/README.md

 A SPICE netlist simulation tool for MATLAB

 ## About MNA-MAT
 MNA-MAT is a simulation tool designed in MATLAB for solving circuits described as SPICE netlists.
+It uses the algorithm of Modified Nodal Analysis (MNA).
 It accepts a file (.cir or .txt) with the SPICE netlist description of the circuit to be simulated.
 As of now, MNA-MAT supports the following circuit elements :-
 - Resistors (R)
 - Capacitors (C)
 - Independent voltage sources (V)